symphonycms/symphonycms/README.markdown

 		git submodule update --init

-4. _(Optional)_ If you would like the [default theme](http://github.com/symphonycms/workspace/tree) installed as well, you will need to use the following command from within the Symphony 2 folder you just created:
+4. _(Optional)_ If you would like the [default ensemble](http://github.com/symphonycms/workspace/tree) installed as well, you will need to use the following command from within the Symphony 2 folder you just created:

 		git clone git://github.com/symphonycms/workspace.git

-5. Follow normal installation procedure below from step 2.
+5. Point your web browser at <http://yourwebsite.com/install.php> and provide details for establishing a database connection and about your server environment.

+6. Chuckle villainously and tap your fingertips together (or pet a cat) as your installation completes.

 ### Via the old fashioned way